JNRowe/jnrowe.github.io/articles/advent_of_code_2018.rst

 .. rubric:: Footnotes

 .. [#] For those not too familiar with Python_ — and forgetful people like me
-       — it can be easy to trip oneself up on iterators over a list repeatably, and then exhausting an iterable because you’re treating it as a list.
+       — it can be easy to trip oneself up when iterating over a :class:`list` repeatably, and then exhausting an iterable when you pass that instead.
        :func:`~itertools.cycle` does the right thing either way.
 .. [#] Or for that matter ``numpy``’s own ``all()`` function which becomes
        useful when using ``numpy`` for more complicated tasks.